-Student Petitions Demand BC Act Against Racism — The Heights
+Student Petitions Demand BC Do More to Act Against Racism — The Heights

 “Students themselves have been persistently donating to these organizations out of their own pockets, even while in trying financial situations and unemployment,” the statement reads.
 “As a privileged institution that prides itself on its Jesuit values, it seems only just that [BC] would do the same on a much larger scale.”

-Featured Image by Jess Rivilis / Heights Editor
+Featured Image by Julia Hopkins / Heights Archives